Ticket to travel

 All activities must be safely managed.
 You must complete a thorough risk assessment and take appropriate steps to reduce risk.
 Use the safety checklist to help you plan and risk assess your activity.
 Always get approval for the activity, and have suitable supervision and an InTouch process.

-For this activity to count towards requirement two of the Air Activities Staged Activity Badge (Stage 2), people need to talk about an experience of flying in an aircraft.
-However, if anyone doesn’t have experience of flying they could talk about a different type of transport they’ve travelled in (for example trains, buses, coaches, ferries or cars).
+For this activity to count towards the Air Activities Stage Badge people need to share or listen to experiences of flying in an aircraft.
+However, if nobody has experience of flying they could talk about a different type of transport they’ve travelled in (for example trains, buses, coaches, ferries or cars).
 Alternatively, they could write about flying someone they’d like to visit, imagining what the plane would look like.
-You don’t have to have flown in an aircraft to complete stage two of the Air Activities Staged Activity Badge – there are other options for requirement two.

 If anyone’s going on a flight without the rest of the group, give them the ‘Ticket to travel’ sheet to complete.
 They can tell everyone else about their flight when they come back.